Danny-Engelman/ITpings/README.md

-While most are working on the techie side

-For me UART is nothing but a 4 letter acronym.

-Staying awake to watch the TTN console might have been an option if I were 25 years younger.

-I worked with Macromedia Authorware for 15 years, so I understand the power of GUI development tools.

-There is a reason why CLI is the (hyped)term the past years

-For simplicity sake I am not going fancy with NodeJS, socket.io and loads more dependencies

-Focus is on Database and Front-end

 # ITpings - '_Just Give Me The Data_'

 ITpings can be used by both beginner and advanced developers.

 * ITpings Is the [HTTP Integration](https://www.thethingsnetwork.org/docs/applications/http/) from The Things Network to your own MySQL database
-* ITpings Creates the MySQL Database Tables for you
+* ITpings Creates the (normalized) MySQL Database Schema for you
 * ITpings Is the (simple) Dashboard API for your Web Front-end

 **Alternative technologies:**